 Go back to the Add Custom Domain Name page in step 1, configure the following parameters, and then click Create.

 If your application contains multiple functions, you can configure the mapping between the paths and the functions.
 Different request paths can trigger different functions.
-For more information, see Route matching rules.
+For more information, see the Route matching rules section of this topic.

 If you want to rewrite the URI of a request that matches a specified path based on rules, see Configure a rewrite policy (public review).